typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

-# Deploying Akka application on Kubernetes
+# Deploying clustered Akka applications on Kubernetes

-## The problem

-You've created an application using [Akka](http://akka.io/) with [Akka Clustering](http://doc.akka.io/docs/akka/current/scala/common/cluster.html) enabled.
-After evaluating all of your deployment options, you've chosen to deploy to [Kubernetes](https://kubernetes.io/) to leverage the facilities it provides for automated deployment, scaling, and management of containerized applications.
-This raises a problem though: how do you deploy an Akka application on Kubernetes?
-If Akka cluster is required by the application, this requires one or more seed node to be specified to bootstrap the cluster.
-How do we setup Akka cluster when deploying to Kubernetes?
-Finally, running an application on Kubernetes requires containerization.
-How exactly do we deploy these systems to Kubernetes?

-## The solution
+## The challenge

-This guide will cover the steps required to deploy an Akka based application to Kubernetes.
+Deploying an Akka cluster on Kubernetes presents the following challenges:

+* One or more seed notes must be specified to bootstrap the cluster.
+* Kubernetes requires apps to be containerized before it will run them.
+* Kubernetes requires configuration for stateful applications.

+We will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/) and how to configure Kubernetes resources, particularly [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to establish Akka cluster for your application.

-_If your application is based on Lagom or Play, refer to [Deploying Microservices to Kubernetes](http://todo-linkfor information on deploying it to Kubernetes, including how to configure the Cassandra persistence and service discovery between Lagom apps.
+_If your application is based on Lagom or Play, refer to [Deploying Microservices to Kubernetes](http://todo-linkfor information on deploying it to Kubernetes, including how to deploy Cassandra for the purpose of Akka Persistence and service discovery between Lagom apps.
 It is worth noting that the Akka cluster setup for Lagom based applications follows the same steps outlined by this guide._

-As part of Kubernetes deployment, an application must be containerized.
-As such, this guide will show how to containerize the application using [SBT](http://www.scala-sbt.org/) or [Maven](https://maven.apache.org/).

-This guide will also show how to configure Kubernetes resources, particularly [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) to establish Akka cluster for your application.

 ### Prerequisites